How to Stop Caring So Much (12 ways I care less)

 Meditation gives me a sense of control.
 And when I feel in control of my surroundings, my reactions to life become quieter.
 Ultimately, I care less.

-• Try different meditation styles and find one that works for you
+Try different meditation styles to find your favorite

 12. Distract Your Cares